 How to obtain a library card:

-- Students who were enrolled in the immediately previous term but are not currently taking courses may pay $15 for a library membership to extend their borrowing privileges for four months.
+Students who were enrolled in the immediately previous term but are not currently taking courses may pay $15 for a library membership to extend their borrowing privileges for four months.

-- Full-time Faculty must initially obtain a photo identification card from the Registrar's Office.
-The Tyndale library staff will then use the barcode on the photo identification card to activate borrowing privileges.
-Note that the card must be updated at the Library in June every year.
-Adjunct Faculty and part-time Instructors will have the same library privileges as full-time Faculty members with the exception of the loan policies outlined below.
+Full-time faculty must initially obtain a photo identification card from the registrar's office.
+The Tyndale library staff will activate the card for borrowing privileges.
+Adjunct faculty and part-time instructors will have the same library privileges as full-time faculty members with the exception of the loan policies outlined below.

-- External members must purchase a library membership card with a barcode from the Tyndale library staff in order to activate borrowing privileges.
+External members must purchase a library membership card with a barcode from the Tyndale library staff in order to activate borrowing privileges.
 The membership card is issued for either four months at $30 or one year at $75; or a reduced fee of $40.00 for alumni/ae.
 The replacement charge for lost/damaged/stolen cards is $3.00.
 Note: a valid photo I.D. that includes a current address is required when purchasing or renewing a membership card.
-Membership does not include remote access to online journal databases or ebooks due to licensing restrictions.
+Membership does not include remote access to online databases or ebooks due to licensing restrictions.

-- Board members will be issued complimentary annual membership cards upon request.
+Board members will be issued complimentary annual membership cards upon request.
 Please bring documentation indicating institutional status to the Circulation Desk.

-- The standard loan period for library materials is three weeks (21 days) with two renewals, assuming no holds or recalls apply.
+The standard loan period for library materials is three weeks (21 days) with two renewals, assuming no holds or recalls apply.

-- Faculty may borrow materials for up to four months (120 days) with no renewals, assuming no holds or recalls apply.
+Faculty may borrow materials for up to four months (120 days) with no renewals, assuming no holds or recalls apply.

 Loan periods for Reserve Collection materials vary:

-1. Two hour loan;
+- Two hour loan;

-2. One day loan (due next day by closing time);
+- One day loan (due next day by closing time);

-3. Two day loan (due the second day by closing time);
+- Two day loan (due the second day by closing time);

-4. One week (due one week later by by closing time);
+- One week (due one week later by by closing time);

-5. Unbound periodicals (due the next day by closing time);
+- Unbound periodicals (due the next day by closing time);

-6. Note: with few exceptions, the Reference Collection and bound periodicals are not available for loan.
+- Note: with few exceptions, the Reference Collection and bound periodicals are not available for loan.

 Loan periods for special formats or collections vary according to patron status.
-For Students and External members, audio materials may be borrowed for three weeks, video materials may be loaned for one week, and loose paper periodicals may be loaned for one day—all with two renewals assuming no holds or recalls apply.
-For Faculty and Cabinet members, audio materials may be borrowed for three weeks, video materials and loose paper periodicals may be loaned for one week—all with two renewals assuming no holds or recalls apply.
+For students and external members, audio materials may be borrowed for three weeks, video materials may be loaned for one week, and loose paper periodicals may be loaned for one day—all with two renewals assuming no holds or recalls apply.
+For faculty and cabinet members, audio materials may be borrowed for three weeks, video materials and loose paper periodicals may be loaned for one week—all with two renewals assuming no holds or recalls apply.

-Students may borrow a maximum of five items per subject and a total of twenty five items on loan at any one time; Faculty members may borrow a maximum of thirty-five items on loan at any one time; External members may borrow a maximum of five items per subject and a total of fifteen items on loan at any one time; Adjunct Faculty and part-time Instructors will be limited to borrowing a maximum of ten items per subject and no more than twenty-five items in total.
+Students may borrow a maximum of five items per subject and a total of twenty five items on loan at any one time; faculty members may borrow a maximum of thirty-five items on loan at any one time; external members may borrow a maximum of five items per subject and a total of fifteen items on loan at any one time; adjunct faculty and part-time Instructors will be limited to borrowing a maximum of ten items per subject and no more than twenty-five items in total.
 Library materials will be due prior to the end of the employment contract with Tyndale.

-- The library policy allows a maximum of two renewals per item if it is not requested by another person.
+The library policy allows a maximum of two renewals per item if it is not requested by another person.
 After the two renewals, the item must be returned to the library.

-- When renewing online outside of the library, it is the responsibility of the patrons to ensure that their renewals are done properly.
+When renewing online outside of the library, it is the responsibility of the patrons to ensure that their renewals are done properly.
 If you have printer access, it is highly advisable that you do a print screen of your record of renewal(s) for use as proof if discrepancies with our library records occur at a later date.
 Overdue fines will incur if renewals are not done properly.

-- All borrowed materials are subject to recall.
-Students and External members will have one week to return recalled library material prior to incurring fines.
+All borrowed materials are subject to recall.
+Students and external members will have one week to return recalled library material prior to incurring fines.
 Faculty members will have possession of library materials for two weeks prior to recall.
 These latter members will be given one additional week to return recalled library materials prior to incurring fines.

 Overdue Fines and Other Charges:

-- All patrons are subject to fines for overdue library materials.
+All patrons are subject to fines for overdue library materials.
 For overdue reserve items, a $1.00 fine per hour will be charged to the patron record.
 For most other items, a $.50 fine per item per day will be charged to the patron record.
 Borrowing privileges will be blocked when overdue fines reach $14.99.
-With the exception of Reserve items, the maximum fine per item will be $15.00.
-For Students and External members, fines must be paid each term to retain borrowing privileges.
-For Students, any outstanding bills will be forwarded to the Business Office at regular intervals; a $5.00 administrative fee will be added.
+With the exception of reserve items, the maximum fine per item will be $15.00.
+For students and external members, fines must be paid each term to retain borrowing privileges.
+For students, any outstanding bills will be forwarded to the Business Office at regular intervals; a $5.00 administrative fee will be added.

 A charge for lost, unreturned or damaged materials will be levied by the Library staff and billed to the borrowing patron.
 When replacement is necessary because of loss or damage, the replacement cost (which often averages $60.00 per item) plus a $10.00 processing fee will be charged.
-Lost items should be reported immediately to the Circulation staff to stop fines from accruing.
+Lost items should be reported immediately to the circulation staff to stop fines from accruing.